larisgo/laravel-echo-server/README.md

 _Note: When using the socket.io client library from your running server, remember to check that the `io` global variable is defined before subscribing to events._

-#### µWebSockets deprecation

-µWebSockets has been [officially deprecated](https://www.npmjs.com/package/uws).
-Currently there is no support for µWebSockets in Socket.IO, but it may have the new [ClusterWS](https://www.npmjs.com/package/@clusterws/cws) support incoming.
-Meanwhile Laravel Echo Server will use [`ws` engine](https://www.npmjs.com/package/ws) by default until there is another option.

 ###### Acknowledgement

 Code reference [@tlaverdure](https://github.com/tlaverdure/laravel-echo-server), And the following open source components：